Event Marketing Strategies: The Small Business and Nonprofit Guide

 Events are a great way to gain awareness with prospective customers and to build loyalty among your existing customers.

-Some other event ideas to build awareness and drive loyalty are launch parties for new products or services or even celebrations to commemorate milestones.
-These could also include branded prizes or goodie bags and are a great way to engage with your audience.
+Some other event ideas to build awareness and drive loyalty are launch parties for new products or services or celebrations to commemorate milestones.
+These could include branded prizes or goodie bags and are a great way to engage with your audience.

 Educational seminars, workshops, and events

-Educational events are another great opportunity to provide value.
+Educational events are a great opportunity to provide value.
 Advise your audience while building loyalty and bringing in new clients.
+Consider a class, workshop, lunch-and-learn, or webinar that people can attend virtually.

 If you’re an artist, you could host a workshop that teaches the audience how to do something specific.
 You could even host a workshop just for kids to get them interested in the arts.

-Truth be told, there are endless opportunities to educate your audience, no matter your industry.
+There are endless opportunities to educate your audience, no matter your industry.

 Conference and event marketing